 Discrimination is heavily fought by practitioners in the primary care unit while people in the public service are on the lookout 24/7 to keep everyone provided with basic necessities indoors; ensuring safety and order in all communities.
 Monitoring information risk and hazard in all communication platforms has become more vital for … [Read more]

 “BEFORE, DURING, and AFTER the Enhanced Community Quarantine (ECQ), mental health has been an aspect that practitioners need to attend to,” said Mr. Ruel Cajili, Southville College of Psychology Dean.
 The progressing crisis stipulates a permanent impact on our psychological state; an impact that healthcare professionals will further gauge.
 These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to tackle mental health as a fundamental requisite to overall wellness, especially in times of global adversity and our battle against the COVID-19.
 The present moment is crucial to weighing triggers and effects with … [Read more]

 Gone are the days of passive learning when education was strictly teacher-centered and students heavily relied on pure lectures and direct instructions.
 Time and innovation have changed the course of the learning paradigm transforming one-way discussions into active learning, bridging teachers and students to achieve progressive education in the modern age.
-The 21st century has become more challenging for traditional educators who are honing a completely different generation – the millennials and Generation Z glued to the fascinating technological advancements of today’s era.
-Not to mention the game-changing consequence of the current pandemic transforming our old ways into the ‘call … [Read more]
+The 21st century has become more challenging for traditional educators who are honing a completely different generation – the millennials and Generation Z glued to the fascinating technological advancements of today.
+Not to mention the game-changing consequence of the current pandemic transforming our old ways into the ‘call of … [Read more]

 Illustration by Mia Pulanco | Southville Multimedia Arts Student